davydovanton/kan/docs/roles.md

 ## Roles
 Kan provide simple role system.
+It will detect all abilities object where role is true.
 For this you need to define role block in each abilities classes:

 ```ruby
 module Post
   class AnonymousAbilities